psf/request-for/2019-Q4-PyPI/RFP.md

 #### Summary

 * Implementation of [PEP 458 once accepted](https://www.python.org/dev/peps/pep-0458/) to add integration of [The Update Framework](https://theupdateframework.github.io/) to PyPI
-* Development of either a stand alone service or code in the [warehouse codebase](https://github.com/pypa/warehouse) to create, sign, serve, and handle caching concerns for TUF metadata
+* Development of either a stand alone service or code in the [Warehouse codebase](https://github.com/pypa/warehouse) to create, sign, serve, and handle caching concerns for TUF metadata
-* Development of necessary code in the [warehouse codebase] to integrate TUF metadata and signing
+* Development of necessary code in the [Warehouse codebase] to integrate TUF](https://theupdateframework.github.io/) metadata and signing

 [Relevant background and context](https://github.com/pypa/warehouse/issues/5247)